shikhar0507/backend-cloud-functions/docs/Endpoints/activities/comment.md

 Regardless of whether your request was fulfilled or if there was an error, you will receive a response.
 Here are the ones which you should handle.

-* `204`: NO CONTENT: A comment was successfully added to the activity and there was nothing to send in the response body.
+* `201`: CREATED: A document with the comment in from the request has been created successfully.

 * `400`: BAD REQUEST: The request endpoint was not implemented or the json payload was non-conformant.